-\emph{Quantum state discrimination} is a task when we are provided a state from a set of states $\{\rho_j\}_{j\in[m]}$ with probabilities $\{p_j\}_{j\in[m]}$ and our task is to determine, which state was presented to us.
-Due to particularities of quantum mechanics, this task is not as straightforward as in the classical case --- in quantum theory one cannot distinguish non-orthogonal states perfectly.
+\emph{Quantum state discrimination} is a task in which we are provided a state from a set of states $\{\rho_j\}_{j\in[w]}$ with probabilities $\{p_j\}_{j\in[w]}$ and our task is to determine, which state was presented to us.
+Due to the particularities of quantum mechanics, this task is not as straightforward as in the classical case --- in quantum theory one cannot distinguish non-orthogonal states perfectly.
 This task is therefore of high importance.

 A particular situation of \emph{unambiguous state discrimination} was introduced in \cite{Dieks1988, Ivanovic1987}.
-In this setting we want to distinguish particular states without errors, i.e.~if we are given a definite answer about the state, it needs to be correct.
+In this setting we want to distinguish particular states without errors, i.e., if we are given a definite answer about the state, it needs to be correct.
 The price to pay for this requirement is the necessity for an \emph{inconclusive} outcome.
-When we obtain this result, we cannot say anything about presented state.
+When we obtain this result, we cannot say anything particular about the presented state.

-This particular task has many extensions, but for the sake of exemplifying the framework from previous section we will deal with the most basic setting of being presented with two pure qubit states $\{\ket{\psi_1},\ket{\psi_2}\}$ with equal probabilities.
+This particular task has many extensions, but for the sake of exemplifying the framework from the previous section we will deal with the most basic setting of being presented with two pure qubit states $\{\ket{\psi_1},\ket{\psi_2}\}$ with equal probabilities.
 Our task is to determine, which state was given to us.

-Let us first denote $\ket{\psi_j^\perp}$ as perpendicular states to $\ket{\psi_j}$ and $P_j$, $P_j^\perp$ as their corresponding projectors.
-The unambiguous state discrimination measurement $\A$ has three outcomes \outc{1}, \outc{2}, and \outc{?} with corresponding effects,
+Let us first denote $\ket{\psi_j^\perp}$ as states perpendicular to $\ket{\psi_j}$ and $P_j$, $P_j^\perp$ as the corresponding projectors.
+The unambiguous state discrimination measurement $\A$ has three outcomes 1, 2, and ? (for the inconclusive outcome) with corresponding effects,

 The choice for effects $A_1$ and $A_2$ is logical, as it tells us that the presented state is not the other one.
-Effect $A_?$ corresponds to the inconclusive answer \outc{?} and $\lambda\in[0;1]$ is such a parameter that $A_?\geq 0$.
+Effect $A_?$ corresponds to the inconclusive answer ? and $\lambda\in[0;1]$ is such a parameter that $A_?\geq 0$.

 In order to analyze this situation, let us parametrize the problem (see also Fig.~\ref{fig:USDparam}).
-In qubit case we can always pre-process presented states so that they would be easily described as
+In the qubit case we can always pre-process presented states so that they would be easily described as